 AI databases aren’t plug-and-play; they require generative AI knowledge, machine learning expertise, and data science skills.
 That’s a challenge for organizations with limited resources in this area.

 AI databases require high-quality, well-prepared data to function effectively.
-Organizations may need to invest significant resources in cleaning, normalization, and enriching messy tabular data or generate synthetic data to ensure accurate insights are delivered.
+Organizations may need to invest significant resources in cleaning, normalizing, and enriching messy tabular data or generating synthetic data to ensure accurate insights are delivered.

 Legacy integration